How Can the Beverage Industry Enhance Water Reclaim & Reuse?September 20, 2018 | BIER

-Danielle (Pernod Richard): To build on that, in my experience, there are typically less barriers when reclaimed water is not used for the product—as long as it’s cost effective, easy to implement, and doesn’t contribute to additional complexity within the process.
+Danielle (Pernod Ricard): To build on that, in my experience, there are typically less barriers when reclaimed water is not used for the product—as long as it’s cost effective, easy to implement, and doesn’t contribute to additional complexity within the process.

 Michael (Diageo): One of the main barrier is definitely perception.
 There’s a general view embedded, that recycled or recovered water maybe is inferior to water from conventional sources, whereas effectively recovered water may even be of higher quality!

 The cost of implementation can also be an internal barrier—it’s not an inexpensive undertaking to implement water reclaim processes.
 Finally, another major barrier is the realization that water recovery is an imperative in certain locations to avoid supply disruptions, as well as demonstrate leadership in water stewardship and evidence of businesses’ strong commitment to communities with clear, tangible interventions.

 Q: Now let’s talk external challenges—particularly when it comes to policy and regulation hurdles.
 What are the biggest challenges there?
 What steps is your company taking to overcome them?

 Julio (Bacardi Limited): Regulations are always a challenge as they’re different from country to country and even region to region.
 At Bacardi, regulatory hurdles are always considered while identifying opportunities for water reclaim and reuse.
 “End of pipe” impacts, such as discharges and regulatory effluent standards, can be impactful and are considered prior to implementation.
 Regulations are considered as part of the feasibility assessments for reuse and recycling initiatives, so we don’t make an investment that will generate a problem downstream.